Jim-Hodapp-Coaching/refactor-platform-rs/README.md

     brew install postgresql
     ```

-2. Make sure you have the `dbml2sql` and SeaORM CLI tools involved.
+2. Make sure you have the `dbml2sql` and SeaORM CLI tools installed.
 You can install them with:

     ```shell
     npm install -g @dbml/cli